h0lycrap/cs7641-group7/README.md

 ## VI.
 Conclusions

-This project will enable the creation of a low-runtime model that maps an airfoil shape to its aerodynamic performance.
+This project aims enable the creation of a low-runtime model that maps an airfoil shape to its aerodynamic performance.
 Ideally, the predictions made should be comparable to those made by a software such as XFOIL.
 In turn, this model could be used within a larger project relating to aerodynamic shape optimization.

 ## Sources
 1. Sobieczky, H.: Parametric Airfoils and Wings, Notes on Numerical Fluid Mechanics, edited by K. Fujii and G.S.
 Dulikravich, Vol. 68, Vieweg Verlag, 1998, pp. 71-88